reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 > The resulting reverberator structure is a bit hard to tune, as both the reverb attack and decay are controlled by the feedforward/feedback allpass coefficient, and is less “general purpose” than the structure discussed in Schoeder’s next paper.

 As Costello then mentions, some reverbs such as the [Eventide Blackhole](https://store.eventideaudio.com/products/blackhole) make artistic use of the weirdness of this structure.
 However, it would be helpful to have a more general-purpose algorithm.

+Below I have a synth riff: first the dry signal, then a mix of the dry signal with a “wet” signal through 8 series allpasses.
+For the allpass example, I increase the feedforward/feedback parameter from about 0.1 up to 1, then back to 0.1 again.

+<audio controls src="/media/blog/2025/06/reverb_1/pck_supersaw_dry.mp3" title="synth riff: dry"></audio>

+<audio controls src="/media/blog/2025/06/reverb_1/pck_supersaw_allpass_med.mp3" title="synth riff through series allpasses"></audio>

+As mentioned, this doesn't sound as natural as we'd like, as well as not being super flexible.
+It's a start though, and our next version will sound much nicer.

 ### Parallel Combs into Series Allpasses

-In *Natural Sounding Artificial Reverberation*, [^5] Schroeder proposes the class of algorithm shown below.
+In *Natural Sounding Artificial Reverberation*, [^4] Schroeder proposes the class of algorithm shown below.
 Comb filters create a nice exponential amplitude decay (unlike the allpass chain in which, as mentioned above, both attack and decay depend on the same parameter).
 In response to the problem of “coloration” in the frequency spectrum, Schroeder notes that

 > extreme response irregularities are imperceptible when the density of peaks and valleys on the frequency scale is high enough

 In other words, if we combine several comb filters in parallel, the “comb teeth” in their frequency spectra will tightly “interlock,” creating what *sounds like* a flat frequency response.

 The next problem after the comb's frequency response is the “flutter” effect.
 Schroeder gives the goal of around 1000 echoes per second to make a “natural”-sounding reverb.
-Assuming 4 parallel comb filters with delays that are incommensurate, but in the neighborhood of 40ms (25 echoes per second), we get only about 100 echoes per second.
+Assuming 4 parallel comb filters with delays that don't easily divide into each other, but are in the neighborhood of 40ms (25 echoes per second), we get only about 100 echoes per second.
 Assuming (as Schroeder does) that a single allpass multiplies the number of echoes by about 3, two series allpasses after 4 parallel combs is enough to meet the minimum requirement.

 <figure>